DewofyourYouth/django-notes/README.md

 # Django Notes

 Basic set up for a blog powered by Django.
-Eventually this will be a app for note taking.
+Eventually this will be an app for note taking.